Skip to main content

 gx who -n 10

-1. Runs git shortlog -sne --all to gather all contributors across all branches
+1. Repo mode (gx who): Runs git shortlog -sne HEAD to gather contributors on the current branch

-7. Results are sorted by commit count descending
+4. Results are sorted by commit count (repo mode) or line count (file/directory mode) descending